vata-ot-nata/eldercraft-alloys/README.md

 ## Research

-The results were obtained through several stages of research, At the moment, only Russian versions of the articles are available:
+The results were obtained through several stages of research, at the moment, only Russian versions of the articles are available:

 1. [Best Weapon](research_ru/01_best_weapon.pdf)
 2. [Best Armor](research_ru/02_best_armor.pdf)